AradhyaNepal/AradhyaNepal/README.md

     I can do it all day😎🤙🏻🔥

     3 swords style:
     1) Mobile Developer as carrer.
 Flutter main stack.
+Learning Native, but only on free office time ;-)
-    2) Full Stack as backup.
-Currently Learning Spring boot, and will learn AI.
+    2) Open for any Full Stack as per what company demands.
-    3) Personal Projects as passion.
-Flutter Mobile App-> SpringBoot Backend -> Rust Websocket MicroService -> AI Microservice
+    3) Personal Apps combining everything I learned so far.
+Flutter Mobile -> Spring Boot API -> Rust Websocket

     Thanks for reading 😊